 Hurricane Sandy and the LBI Real Estate Market

-Now that Hurricane Sandy has passed, Long Beach Island NJ must begin to rebuild and move towards the future.
+Now that Hurricane Sandy has passed, Long Beach Island, NJ, must rebuild and move towards the future.
 A big part of the recovery will involve the real estate market on Long Beach Island NJ.
-Hurricane Sandy and Long Beach Island NJ Real Estate will be different than other areas of New York and New Jersey as each area was impacted in different ways.
+Hurricane Sandy and Long Beach Island, NJ Real Estate will be different from other New York and New Jersey areas as each area was impacted in different ways.

 Buying Long Beach Island NJ Real Estate After Hurricane Sandy

 Many feel that there will be excellent buying opportunities after Hurricane Sandy.
-While it is impossible to understand how Hurricane Sandy and Long Beach Island NJ Real Estate will interact with each other, it is my general impression that there will be some great chances to pick up real estate in the short term aftermath of Hurricane Sandy.
-There will be homeowners who will be either unwilling or unable to take on the job of renovating and rebuilding their homes on Long Beach Island NJ and therefore, these storm damaged homes will enter the LBI real estate market soon after the storm.
+It is impossible to understand how Hurricane Sandy and Long Beach Island NJ Real Estate will interact.
+The general impression that there will be some great chances to pick up real estate in the short-term aftermath of Hurricane Sandy.
+There will be homeowners who will be either unwilling or unable to take on the job of renovating and rebuilding their homes on Long Beach Island, NJ.
+Therefore, these storm damaged homes will enter the LBI real estate market soon after the storm.
 There are extra items to consider when buying LBI real estate after Hurricane Sandy.

 - Water Damage